- Coughing and gagging in old dogs could be signs of illnesses such as heart disease, congestive heart failure, kennel cough, and tracheal collapse.

 Recognizing the Type of Dog Cough

 Another way to help your veterinarian identify the problem is to accurately describe the type of cough when your dog is coughing.
 Is it high-pitched and gagging?
 Or is it dry, deep, and hacking?
 The cough might be wet, moist, and phlegmy.
 It might be a deep and honking cough.
-Is it a persistent cough even when your dog is sleeping?
+Is it a persistent or chronic cough that even gives your dog trouble sleeping?
 Different conditions stand at the root of different types of coughs.
 For example, kennel cough causes a honking, dry, deep coughing in dogs.
 On the other hand, a sore throat can cause a cough that is gagging and high in pitch.

 Common Causes of Coughing

 The dog’s version of the flu, canine influenza has a cough marking the respiratory infection capable of lasting between ten and thirty days.
 The veterinarian will probably prescribe medicine for your dog’s treatment.
-Quarantine a sick dog from the other animals in your home, as canine influenza can pass between animals.
+Quarantine a sick dog from the other animals in your home using the best dog crate you can find, as canine influenza can pass between animals.

-Distemper is highly contagious but can be prevented by one of the common vaccine combinations for dogs.
+Distemper in dogs is highly contagious but can be prevented by one of the common vaccine combinations for dogs.
 A cough is common in cases of distemper.
-This airborne vaccine is a serious condition, so be sure your pup is up to date with shots.
+This airborne vaccine is a serious condition, so be sure to stay on top of your puppy’s shot schedule.